 Here are some of the basics you’ll need for camping while bike touring:

 - Lightweight sleeping bag or quilt – Depending on weather conditions and whether you’re a warm or cold sleeper you might not need a large bulky sleeping bag.
-A compact sleeping bag, like the Sea To Summit Ultralight Flame, is great for bike touring.
+Check out our top picks for lightweight sleeping bags.

 - Lightweight sleeping pad – I used the Therm-A-Rest NeoAir XLite Sleeping Pad.
 You can also check out our guide to choosing the right sleeping pad for your sleeping style.

-- Travel pillow – This lightweight camping pillow is also great for flights & long bus rides!
+- Travel pillow – This lightweight camping pillow is also great for flights & long bus or train rides!

 - Tent – Again, you’ll want to pay attention to your weight when choosing a tent.
-A lightweight tent like the new REI Quarter Dome SL 2 works great for bike touring.
-You can also check out our guide to choosing a lightweight camping tent here.
+There are bikepacking-specific tents like the lightweight Big Agnes Copper Spur HV UL2 that has shorter poles and can be attached directly to the handlebars.
+You can also check out our guide to choosing a lightweight camping tent here if you don’t want or need a bike touring-specific tent.

 - Cooking Set – You can’t go wrong with the GSI Pinnacle lightweight & compact cooking set.